nstrayer/ideas/README.md

 # ideas
-My todo list of data science/ visualization projects.
+My todo list of data science/ visualization/ app projects.

+- [ ] Spending app.
+Hooks up to something like mint and sends a text every day with money spent the past day, and how far off it is from what needs to be spent to meet savings goals.
 - [ ] Analysis of grant proposal word usage.
 E.g. how successful grants that include the word "microbiome" in them are.
 - [ ] Bayesian methods for meta analysis
   - Utilizing a weight tied to the quality of the study to modify priors.
 Perhaps just in the utilization of credibility intervals.